oxygenxml/web-author-rest-plugin/docs/examples/node.js.md

 Node.js Example Implementation of the API specification
 ===================

-Following a very basic example implementation of the API specification using node.js.
+This is a very basic example implementation of the API specification using node.js and an "in-memory database".

 ```js
 const express = require('express');